 When scheduled for a Desk review, NSPs are permitted to select from one of three methods to share data with the CFBHN monitoring team:

-1. Required documentation can be uploaded into SharePoint, CFBHN's secure, electronic vault platform.
+- 1. Required documentation can be uploaded into SharePoint, CFBHN's secure, electronic vault platform. - A video conference can be set up via MS Teams to allow the monitoring team to view required documentation.